gokturkcolak/Finance-Projects/README.md

-This is the repo where i upload some tools i coded for to use on the other projects.
+This is the repo where i upload some tools i coded for to use on the future projects.

 Projects coded in Python: